Justini101/Justini101/README.md

 - interests: artificial intelligence, data analysis, and game development
-- currently: a university student studying computer science (and potentially neuroscience)!
+- currently: a university student studying computer science (and potentially neuroscience)

 <!---
 Justini101/Justini101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.